AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/critical-path.md

    ![crtitical_path_on_gantt__1_.png](assets/crtitical-path-on-gantt--1--350x137.png)

-### View the Critical Path in a task list or report
+### View the Critical Path in a task list or report {#view-the-critical-path-in-a-task-list-or-report}

 To view which tasks are on the critical path in a list of tasks: